yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

 type: docs
 ---

-{{< note title="YugaPlus - Time to Scale" >}}
+>**YugaPlus - Time to Scale**
+>
-As days went by, the YugaPlus streaming service welcomed thousands of new users, all continuously enjoying their movies, series, and sport events.
+>As days went by, the YugaPlus streaming service welcomed thousands of new users, all continuously enjoying their movies, series, and sport events.
 Soon, the team faced a critical issue: the PostgreSQL database server was nearing its storage and compute capacity limits.
 Considering an upgrade to a larger instance would offer more storage and CPUs, but it also meant potential downtime during migration and the risk of hitting capacity limits again in the future.
+>

-Eventually, the decision was made to address these scalability challenges by transitioning to a multi-node YugabyteDB cluster, capable of scaling both vertically and horizontally as needed...
+>Eventually, the decision was made to address these scalability challenges by transitioning to a multi-node YugabyteDB cluster, capable of scaling both vertically and horizontally as needed...
-{{< /note >}}

 In this chapter, you'll learn how to do the following: